4jmon/WeatherForcast/README.md

 "npm  install  -g @angular/cli"

 ## You need to open the chrome in disable security mode
-Got  here :  "C:\Program Files (x86)\Google\Chrome\Application" open CMD using (right click + shift)
+Go  here :  "C:\Program Files (x86)\Google\Chrome\Application" open CMD using (right click + shift)
 run this command :
-" chrome.exe  --disable-web-security --user-data-dir"
+"chrome.exe  --disable-web-security --user-data-dir"

-*It will open a chrome browser and we will be using this.
+*It will open a chrome browser and we will be using the instance of the chrome now on.
 You can use other browser too.

 ## Development server